United Nations Security Council Resolution 82: Outbreak of war

-The United States introduced a resolution stating that North Korea's invasion was a breach of peace in violation of Chapter VII of the United Nations Charter.
+The United States introduced a resolution stating that North Korea's invasion was a breach of peace in violation of Chapter VII of the UN Charter.
 Gross requested that South Korea's ambassador to the United Nations, Chang Myon, be present for the meeting, which was granted.
 The Yugoslavian delegate requested that a North Korean diplomat be present as well, but this request was not granted.
 North Korea was not a member of the UN and had no representation in the organization.
 Myon read a prepared statement calling the invasion a crime against humanity, and said that as the UN had played a major role in the founding of South Korea, it was their responsibility to help defend it from aggression.
 The UNSC debated the resolution and made amendments and revisions to its wording before passing it.

-The Soviet UN ambassador was not present at the UNSC meeting as a result of the Soviet boycott against the UN, rendering the Soviet Union unable to veto resolution 82.
+The Soviet UN ambassador was not present at the UNSC meeting due to their ongoing boycott of the UN, which meant that the Soviets were unable to veto the resolution.

 The resolution

-The resolution passed with 9 supports and no opposition.
-Supporting nations included the United States, the United Kingdom, Republic of China, France, Cuba, Ecuador, Norway, Egypt and India.
+The resolution passed with 9 votes for—the United States, the United Kingdom, the Republic of China, France, Cuba, Ecuador, Norway, Egypt, and India.
 Aleš Bebler, delegate from Yugoslavia, abstained from voting.
-The Soviet Union's delegate had boycotted all UN meetings because of procedural disagreements over the permanent security council seat going to the Republic of China (Taiwan) over the People’s Republic of China (Mainland) earlier in the year.
-Soviet ambassador to the United Nations Yakov Malik had been personally ordered not to attend the UNSC meetings by Soviet Premier Joseph Stalin.
 Lie was a strong supporter of the resolution, as he saw the conflict as a challenge to the authority of the UN.